What are T Accounts?

-Each separate account will have its own individual T Account.
-A typical T Account looks like the following:
+Each separate account will have its own individual Account, which looks like the following:

 When most people hear the term debits and credits, they think of debit cards and credit cards.
 Debit cards refer to straight up cash payments while credit cards are a form of borrowing.
 In accounting, however, debits and credits refer to completely different things.

 Debits and Credits are simply accounting jargon that can be traced back hundreds of years and that is still used in today’s double-entry accounting system.
 A double-entry accounting system means that every transaction that a company makes is recorded in at least two accounts, where one account gets a “debit” entry while another account gets a “credit” entry.

 These entries are recorded as journal entries in the company’s books.